There are loads of things to do in Wroclaw. More than first meets the eye. That’s partially why we’ve decided Wroclaw is Poland’s best city.

 Wrocław University Museum and Observatory

 For stunning views of Wroclaw’s Old Town we highly recommend paying a visit to the Wrocław University Museum and Observatory.
-The exterior of the museum is stunning in its own right, and begs to be photographed.
+The exterior of the museum is stunning in its own right and begs to be photographed.

 Inside you will find three main halls, or exhibits.
 The Aula Leopoldinum and the Oratorium Marianum offer Baroque art and architecture and are worth the price of admission if you like such things.
 The main draw for us was the Mathematical Tower, which houses some cool astrological instruments from the 18th century.

-Finally, you will gain access to the Observatory, which gives you some nice views of rooftops of Old Town.
+Finally, you will gain access to the Observatory, which gives you some nice views of the rooftops of Old Town.
 We took some really cool photos from that spot, and recommend it as one of the best places in Wroclaw to snap a great picture.

 Learn more about the museum here.

-Climb Above Wroclaw at the Lookout Tower of St. Elizabeth’s Church
+Lookout Tower of St. Elizabeth’s Church

 If you want to attain even loftier views climb the 300 steps it takes to summit the tower at St. Elizabeth’ Church.
 You literally can not miss the tower.
 It looms over everything else in Wroclaw’s Old Town.